phachon/mm-wiki/README_eng.md

 ![brand](./static/images/logo_sm.png)

-MM-Wiki is a light software that enables companies for internal knowledge sharing and better collaboration.
-It serves as a platform for information sharing and wiki building within as well as among teams.
+MM-Wiki is a light software that enables companies for internal knowledge sharing and for better collaboration.
+It serves as a platform for information sharing and wiki creating within as well as among teams.

 [![stable](https://img.shields.io/badge/stable-stable-green.svg)](https://github.com/phachon/mm-wiki/)
 [![build](https://img.shields.io/shippable/5444c5ecb904a4b21567b0ff.svg)](https://travis-ci.org/phachon/mm-wiki)